zelanko/sql-docs.de-de/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ---
-title: Iris-Demo-DataSet für SQL Server | Microsoft-Dokumentation
+title: Iris-Demo-DataSet für SQL Server Python und R-Tutorials | Microsoft-Dokumentation
 Description: Create a database containing the Iris dataset and a table for storing models.
-This dataset is used in exercises showing how to wrap Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning ms.date: 10/19/2018
+This dataset is used in exercises showing how to wrap R language or Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning ms.date: 10/19/2018